 Touring with Bastille in 2017 also marked an important evolution in FRENSHIP’s perspective.
 Playing their biggest venues yet where the crowds were showing their support all the way to the back row was pivotal for the band.

 “It changed everything for us,” remarks Sunderland, explaining how, as bedroom producers and songwriters, it helped put in perspective who they were writing for, and helped show them what to strive for.

-The tour with Bastille also served as a spark for their striking new 2019 single “Wanted A Name,” a collaboration with friend and fellow songwriter, Yoke Lore, that was written when they returned home from their first headlining tour in 2018.
-Rousing and undeniable, the propulsive sonics and soaring melody of “Wanted a Name” give way to musings on if the elusive feelings of love, acceptance and validation will ever be re-captured again.
+The tour with Bastille also served as a spark for their striking first single “Wanted A Name,” a collaboration with friend and fellow songwriter, Yoke Lore, that was written when they returned home from their first headlining tour in 2018.
+Rousing and undeniable, the propulsive sonics and soaring melody of “Wanted A Name” give way to musings on if the elusive feelings of love, acceptance and validation will ever be re-captured again.

 “We love the interaction with our fans when we’re on the road,” says Hite, “The love and appreciation is flowing but, when the tour is over, it’s easy to wonder if that feeling will ever happen again.
 It can be an isolating feeling trying to figure out how to turn those amazing moments into something that will last.”

 Adds Sunderland, “Our lives revolve around writing, touring and perfecting every element of what you see and hear from us, which fuels us and brings us happiness.
 In the midst of focusing on that, we don’t want to lose sight of what made us start making music in the first place.
 This song is an attempt to regain that original feeling of pure excitement of sharing our music with the world.”